Todd Maddison

-Some inside California info for those of my friends out there who are not here and don’t follow our politics that closely…
+Some inside-California info for those of my friends out there who are not here and don’t follow our politics that closely…

 https://www.sandiegouniontribune.com/news/watchdog/sdut-san-onofre-anniversary-2016jan30-htmlstory.html

-Rather than go back to Mitsubishi and tell them the products they provided were defective and they needed to replace them – as you or I would do if that money were coming out of our own pocket – the utilities decided they simply wanted to shut it down.
+Rather than go back to Mitsubishi and tell them the products they provided were defective and they needed to replace them – as you or I would do if that money were coming out of our own pocket – the utilities decided they simply wanted to shut SONGS down.

 That was going to cost money – big money, $4.7 billion dollars.
 Not only to close down the generators but to replace the power they generated.

 Utilities in California (like most states) are given a monopoly over specific areas, in exchange for being (supposedly, as we’ll see) “regulated” by state entities tasked with doing that, in theory “on behalf of the people.”
+This is done by the California Public Utilities Commission (CPUC).

-Proposals were made as to who was going to pay the cost of those decisions, however.
+Nope.
 Because “accepting financial responsibility for the decisions they make” is not a standard in any public entity – unlike private business.

+Ratepayers who had nothing to do with the poor decisions that lead up to those costs.
 Nor did the ratepayers ever benefit from that billion dollars in annual dividends paid out by the utilities involved .

 That meeting was, of course, illegal collusion.
 The President of a government regulatory body is not allowed to meet privately and hammer out a deal out of the public view, with anyone.
 Much less flying to a foreign country to do it.